From the once-brilliant First Temple of Lyenne, the light of Wisdom fades out.

 Lyenne tugs her feet into a retreat.

 But they do not budge.
-Some unseen force stops her, rooting her feet in place.
+The thick carpet of mold grips her, rooting her in place.
 She pulls harder, willing her legs into a run, putting all the might of a god into producing any motion whatsoever.

 An icy chill grips her heart.

 The chorus all around her continues to sing.
 Through the floor, in her feet, the goddess feels the gentle vibrations of the voices.
-It is as though the temple’s rot were singing itself into existence as it descends into putrid sludge around her.
+It is as though the mold itself were singing itself into existence as it digs its hyphae into her.
 Perhaps somehow it really is.

 The soft sound of footsteps weaves itself seamlessly into the music in a steady rhythm that belongs inseparably with the chorus.